trusktr/regexr/README.md

 # regexr

 Easily compose regular expressions.
-Doing this with plain strings would otherwise be tedious due to having to double-escape things.
+Doing this with plain strings would otherwise be tedious and error prone due to having to double-escape backslashes.

 Basic example: